htz1992213/ReSNAP/README.rst

 =====
-Re_SNAP
+ReSNAP
 =====
-Re_SNAP is a code base to train a SNAP potential for Re using machine learning from DFT calculation data.
+ReSNAP is a code base to train a SNAP potential for Re using machine learning from DFT calculation data.

 Requirements
 ------------
-Re_SNAP requires ase, tqdm, lammps, sklearn, pymatgen (and their dependencies).
+ReSNAP requires ase, tqdm, lammps, sklearn, pymatgen (and their dependencies).

 Source Code
 ------------